All Episodes

 They engage in the killing of war.

-Michelle Walkin has a great piece on this today and says, despite every effort being made to castigate the entire U.S. military today over an isolated incident about which we don't have the facts.
+Michelle Walkin has a great piece on this today and says, despite every effort being made to castigate the entire U.S. military today over an isolated incident about which we don't have the facts, keep in mind that this is the jihadists' way of life each and every day.

-Quick timeout back and continue after this.
+Quick time out, back and continue after this.

-America's real anchor man and the doctor of democracy on the cutting edge of societal evolution.
+America's real anchorman and the doctor of democracy on the cutting edge of societal evolution.

-Uh, Mr. Sterdley keep reminding me about that.
+Mr. Sterdley, keep reminding me about that.

 I want to get to something else here.

-There is a fascinating piece uh today on the on the front page of the New York Observer, and it's about the feminization of news.
+There is a fascinating piece today on the front page of the New York Observer.

-We've created this whole notion of the metrosexual, the touchy-feely sensitive, and it all descends from the feminization of our culture.
+We've created this whole notion of the metro-sexual, the touchy-feely sensitive, and it all descends from the feminization of our culture.

-Uh it also doesn't well doesn't say this, but uh I I think one of the um one of the reasons why Katie Currick got the gig at CBS, less Moonvis over there at CBS is no idiot, despite what people say, the vast majority of people who watch television anymore are women, particularly in the daytime,
+It also doesn't say this, but I think one of the reasons why Katie Couric got the gig at CBS, Les Moonvis over there at CBS is no idiot, despite what people say, the vast majority of people who watch television anymore are women, particularly in the daytime, but even at night when you're watching news, the vast majority of men don't turn on their televisions till prime time, and then they watch a variety of things.

-but even at night when you're watching news, the vast majority of men don't turn on their televisions till prime time, and then they watch uh, you know, a variety of things, but women are watching more television more often and longer in their lives than any other demographic group, except maybe for lazy, slothful kids.
+But women are watching more television more often and longer in their lives than any other demographic group, except maybe for lazy, slothful kids.

-But it's probably a close race between the women and lazy slothful kids, but most of them are probably playing video games and using their computers.
+But most of them are probably playing video games and using their computers.

-Somehow I know it's not a story about the federal deficit merging out of control.
+Somehow, I know it's not a story about the federal deficit merging out of control.

 It's a beautiful blonde who threatened to kill her husband and blah, blah, blah.